Python-PyQt/PyQt6-Docs/descriptions/QtCore/QTimeZone-c.rst

 :sip:ref:`~PyQt6.QtCore.QTimeZone` uses a conversion table derived from the Unicode CLDR data to map between IANA IDs and Windows IDs.
 Depending on your version of Windows and Qt, this table may not be able to provide a valid conversion, in which "UTC" will be returned.

 :sip:ref:`~PyQt6.QtCore.QTimeZone` provides a public API to use this conversion table.
 The Windows ID used is the Windows Registry Key for the time zone which is also the MS Exchange EWS ID as well, but is different to the Time Zone Name (TZID) and COD code used by MS Exchange in versions before 2007.

+**Note:** When Qt is built with the ICU library, it is used in preference to the Windows system APIs, bypassing all problems with those APIs using different names.

 .. _qtimezone-system-time-zone: